-To help you out, we’ve made this article about the things you should remove from your new year’s resolution list—instead of adding to it—to make your daily life more harmonious and peaceful.
+To help you out, we’ve made this article about the things you should remove from your New Year’s resolution list—instead of adding to it—to make your daily life more harmonious and peaceful.

 1. Stop Buying Meaningless Gifts

-Take these tips close to heart for all upcoming holidays, including birthdays, weddings, graduations, etc.:
+For alternatives to New Year’s resolutions related to gift-buying, take these tips close to heart for all upcoming holidays, including birthdays, weddings, graduations, etc.:

-Stop focusing on the material objects
+Stop Focusing on the Material Objects

 Instead of focusing on what material object to give, think about the emotion you want to evoke in the gift recipient, and then pick a symbolic gift that can support or represent that emotion.
 For example, you can gift coziness by presenting a “comfort set” with warm socks, tea, candles, etc. Or give motivation by presenting a beautiful planner or notebook.